 The City of Irvine, in partnership with the nonprofit OC Goes Solar, is excited to announce the launch of Solarize Irvine.
-This program helps Irvine residents who are interested in learning about new ways to support the City’s ambitious goal of carbon neutrality by 2030, and provides access to group pricing discounts for solar power and battery storage.
+This program helps Irvine residents who are interested in learning about new ways to support the City’s ambitious goal of carbon neutrality, and provides access to group pricing discounts for solar power and battery storage.
 Solarize Irvine is also working to advance equity and access to solar energy through a focus on getting low-income affordable housing development residents access to state subsidized clean energy resources.

 “Solarize Irvine is a great example of another stride our City is taking to better our environment while building community, reducing barriers for disadvantaged residents, and providing clean energy education to the residents of Irvine,” said Irvine Mayor Farrah N. Khan.
 “We are proud to help our residents learn more about how they can take an active role in bettering our City for themselves and generations to come.”